Abathargh/synth_ay38910a/README.md

 # Ay38910a Synth

-A synth based on the AY38910a programmable sound generator chip, implemented on an ATMega-based system.
+A synth based on the AY38910a programmable sound generator chip, implemented using an megaAVR ATMega microcontroller (currently tested with an ATMega644 standalone system and on an Arduino Mega).

-## Pre-req
+## Pre-reqs

 ### Debian-like